 The interviewer may ask you different types of questions and might be even trying to puzzle you by asking questions that do not relate to the job.

-No matter what kind of question is being put on, try ending it on a positive note.
+No matter what kind of question is put on, try ending it on a positive note.

 17. Be focused and concise:

 So it is only your answers that can make you stand out of the crowd.
-Make sure your every answer is concise and focuses towards only one goal – grabbing the job offer.
+Make sure every answer is concise and focuses on only one goal grabbing the job offer.

-18. Give best possible response to a question:
+18. Give the best possible response to a question:

 Just like an examination; try to give the best possible answer to each question asked of you.

 Remember that your success in the interview is the only way that you can get the job.

 In case, you have any confusion, then you can look up to various reputed online sites that can provide you with the best answers to common interview questions.